corazawaf/coraza-proxy-wasm/README.md

 ### Running the filter in an Envoy process

-In order to run the coraza-proxy-wasm we need to spin up an envoy configuration including this as the filter config:
+In order to run the coraza-proxy-wasm we need to spin up an envoy configuration including this as the filter config

 ```yaml
     ...